Skip to content

 When prompted:

-• Client secret: Enter the Client Secrets that was generated during the configuration script (check ~/.eoepca/state if you cleared the terminal).
+Client secret Enter the Client Secret that was generated during the configuration script (check ~/.eoepca/state) ref. env IAM_MANAGEMENT_CLIENT_SECRET

 After it completes, you should see a JSON snippet confirming the newly created client.